kathyzzzz/ResComp-3DSlicer/README.md

 # Welcome!

 Welcome to the Research Computing Services 3D Slicer repository.
-Here you will find some online learning resources which are intended to complement and supplement our in-person workshops.
+3D Slicer is a free and open source software package for medical image analysis and scientific visualisation.
+Here you will find online learning resources which are intended to complement our in-person workshops.

 ## 1. Getting started

-3D Slicer is a free and open source software package for medical image analysis and scientific visualisation.
 You can download 3D Slicer at https://www.slicer.org/ A mouse is optional, but recommended.

 ## 2. ResPitch